Xavious/LotjClient/readme.md

 - You can type "**client help**" to get an introductory help screen that will explain various plugins and also reference help commands for a specific plugin. (*These plugins were written by different people and are not necessarily uniform*)

 ## Change Log
+- 2019/12/10
+  - Updated the client to the latest MUSHclient version
+  - Got rid of the horrifying splash screen and replaced it with a simple blurb on how to find the help commands
 - 2017/05/27
   - Updated several of Johnson's plugins that were out of sync with his repository
   - Updated state data for the galaxy map to reflect the current timeline